jihoonsuh9/SARSA0_MATLAB/README.md

 * The plot for mean reward per episode is generated.
 Then, the animation of the optimal path is played.

-For questions and concerns, please contact Jihoon Suh - jihoonsuh715@gmail.com.
+For questions and concerns, please contact me at jihoonsuh715@gmail.com.